jclark/satpulse/PLAN.md

 * On F9T, using ubx-tim-tp, tow seems to be wrong unless time base is set using tp5 to GPS
 * Experiment with different ki/kp coefficients for PI controller
 * PI controller starts off with a large integral term, which I suspect is not optimal
-* Introduce configuration phase, before syncing
+* Improve configuration phase
+   * Wait for some input before sending messages
+   * UBX parsing error probably means multiple readers
+   * Configure time mode
+   * Configure time pulse
 * More info from MonVer
    * Flash vs ROM
    * Category: timing vs high-precision etc
 * Deal with read of 0 from term (caused by timeout)
-* Improved handling of writes
-   * Use separate goroutine
-   * Wait until each message has drained before sending next
-   * Avoid any race between term.Close and writing
 * Option for baud rate
 * Serial port locking (flock seems the best way)
+* Option for pin index
+* Cancelled write should complete UBX message but not drain
+* Report RMS of offset

 New functionality